sagemath/trac_to_gh/Issue 8538.md

 # Issue 8538: Update mpi4py (MPI for Python) to the latest version (1.2.1)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8538

 Original creator: drkirkby